 For a Cool Pool & Community: Marlene Meyerson JCC

-Marlene Meyerson JCC Manhattan is a bit of an urban oasis.
+The Marlene Meyerson JCC Manhattan is a bit of an urban oasis.
 The gorgeous 14-story complex is equipped with an amazing pool of varying depths that's heated and clean as a whistle.
-The goal of JCC's aquatic program is to create confident, safe, strong swimmers, which it does with an extensive range of skill-tiered group classes for children starting as young as two-and-a-half, all the way up to 14.
-Recently introduced are Dolphin drop-off classes for kids two-and-a-half to five years of age.
-Special needs group swim classes and private lessons for those who need a more one-on-one approach are also available.
-Private lessons start at $66 for a 30-minute class for members, and $89 for non-members;fill out this form to inquire about private swim lessons.
-JCC Manhattan is known for creating a feeling of community, so perhaps it’s no surprise that its swim lessons take place over six-month semesters (one just started), which allows swimmers to really get to know, not only their teacher, but their fellow swim students.
+The goal of the JCC's aquatic program is to create confident, safe, strong swimmers, which it does with an extensive range of skill-tiered group classes and private lessons for children from six months to 14 years old.
+There's also an adaptive aquatics program that offers special needs group learn-to-swim classes, private lessons, and water-based therapy options.
+The JCC is known for creating a feeling of community, so perhaps it’s no surprise that its swim lessons take place over six-month semesters, which allows swimmers to really get to know not only their teacher, but also their fellow swim students.